 If you include images for your article, we require written proof of permission to use them.

-Note: You’re welcome to include 2-3 links to your blog throughout the article.
+Note: You’re welcome to include 2-3 links to your personal blog throughout the article.
 You can also link within your author bio.
 Remember, if you’re reaching out on behalf of a brand or non-personal blog, you’ll need to engage with us via our Media Kit.
 See the link at the top of this page.

 We polish and format your piece, then we send you a link when it’s been published.
 We’ll also provide social media graphics you can use to promote your article on Pinterest, Instagram, and Facebook.